mortenson/pg-autojoin/README.md

 - Columns are prefixed with the newly joined table name.
 Since clients are assumed to be humans using `psql` or another interactive tool, it's nice to tell them where data is coming from instead of being completely opaque.
-- You can prefix your SELECTs with `AUTOJOIN` to have the proxy just return your query with joins added. ex: `AUTOJOIN SELECT email, image_url FROM users;`
+- You can prefix your query with `AUTOJOIN` to have the proxy just return your query with joins added. `AUTOJOIN VERBOSE` will show you all possible tables to join for every missing column, which can make it clear what qualified columns you need to add.

 Run `pg_autojoin_proxy --help` for information on flags, but here are some useful ones to know: